MahbubFIT/LST_Dhaka/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to this project.
-This repository supports the Master’s thesis:
+This repository supports the Master’s Scientific Report:
 “Urban Heat Vulnerability in Dhaka (2014–2024)” by Mahbubul Alam.

 ## How You Can Contribute